 I also recommend cleaning up your toxic environment!!!!!!!!!!
 Avoid obvious toxic sources such as alcohol, smoking, processed foods, avoid pesticides.

 Treatments to consider include Sauna therapy, sweating.
-Heavy metal elimination.
-Chelation therapy, iv vitamin C, iv glutathione.
+Heavy metal elimination and IV therapy may be beneficial.

 Treat the gut, heal the lining of the gut to reduce toxin load going to the liver.
 If you have been diagnosed with IBS or IBD or SIBO and have elevated liver enzymes, start supporting your liver.
 Prevent potential NAFLD before it progresses.